-When students reach the number of hours in which they will be removed from the class, they will have a Show Cause meeting with PIMS administration to determine the next course of action including, but not limited to, whether or not the student should continue in the program in the other courses they may be enrolled.
+When students reach the number of hours in which they may be removed from the class, a Show Cause meeting with PIMS administration may be conducted to determine the next course of action including, but not limited to, whether the student should continue in the program.

-SPECIAL NOTE: Any student who misses one entire week of classes may have a Show Cause meeting with PIMS administrators to explain such a remarkable absence.
-At this meeting, if a student cannot "Show Cause" for missing all of the hours in a week, said student may be removed from the program.
-If a student can show cause, attendance will be adjusted as per the rubric above.
-A second entire week of absence will result in an immediate withdrawal from the program.
+SPECIAL NOTE: Any student who misses one entire week of classes may be asked to have a Show Cause meeting with PIMS administrators to explain such a remarkable absence.
+At this meeting, if a student cannot "Show Cause" for missing all the hours in a week, said student may be removed from the program.
+If a student can show cause, attendance may be adjusted as per the rubric above.
+A second entire week of absence may result in an immediate withdrawal from the program.

 The goal of this attendance policy mandate is designed to not only help students optimize their academic performance but also serves to recognize and award perfect attendance.
 The faculty has no obligation to provide special consideration of any kind to students who are absent from classes or examinations.
-Assignments, examinations, lecture materials, learning aids, etc. missed are the responsibility of the student.
+Assignments, examinations, lecture materials, learning aids, etc. missed due to absence of any kind are the responsibility of the student.